You might lose an excellent opportunity to create synergy with direct mailing and digital marketing.

 You will get contacted via the landing page you put in place or by phone if you do.

-Each lead that comes in should be put in a database such as a CRM or a simple list.
-Hopefully, if they leave you a phone number, they can and should be called back.
+Each lead should be put in a database such as a CRM or a simple list.
+Hopefully, they can and should be called back if they leave you a phone number.

-By calling them up, you can qualify them by finding out:
+By calling them up, you can qualify them by finding out the following:

 - The reason for wanting to sell